replicatedhq/replicated-docs/docs/release-notes/rn-app-manager.md

 ### Bug Fixes {#bug-fixes-1-76-0}
 * Fixes a bug that causes links defined in the [SIG Application custom resource](/reference/custom-resource-sig-application) to not be rewritten to the hostname used in the browser.

+## 1.76.1

+Released on July 15, 2022

+Support for Kubernetes: 1.21, 1.22, 1.23, and 1.24

+### Bug Fixes {#bug-fixes-1-76-1}
+* Fixes an issue that caused private images in some collectors to not be rewritten during preflight checks.
+* Fixes an issue where the [Distribution](/reference/template-functions-static-context#distribution) template function returns an empty string in minimal RBAC installations running on OpenShift clusters.
+* Updates the golang.org/x/text go module to address CVE-2021-38561 with high severity.
+* Updates the local-volume-provider image to address CVE-2021-38561 with high severity.
+* Updates the MinIO image to address CVE-2022-1271 with high severity.

 ## 1.75.0